 Since Linux uses the more secure per-socket-based IPID assignment by default for TCP connections, an off-path attacker first tricks the victim into assigning IPID for its TCP packets using the less secure hash-based IPID assignment.
-This goal can be achieved by pretending to be a router and sending a forged ICMP "Fragmentation Needed" error message [39] to a victim.
+This goal can be achieved by pretending to be a router and sending a forged ICMP "Fragmentation Needed" error message [25] to a victim.
 Since the ICMP error message informs the victim that the packets issued from the victim need to be fragmented and the DF flag is set, the victim will be tricked into cleaning the DF flag of TCP packets and thus uses the hash-based IPID assignment.
 Next, the victim chooses one IPID counter from the 2048 hash counters to assign IPID for its TCP packets.
 Among the 2048 globally shared hash counters, the target counter is decided by the hash value of four components, i.e., three fields of the packet (source IP address, destination IP address, protocol number) and a random value generated on system boot.
 Due to the small-sized hash counter pool, the attacker may identify the target hash counter used in a victim TCP connection via hash collisions, namely, alternating IP addresses to collide with the target counter.

-Once the shared IPID counter is known, attackers can use the challenge ACK mechanism [44] as trigger conditions to change the shared IPID counter, facilitating the next two attack steps, i.e., to detect the presence of the victim TCP connection and infer the sequence and acknowledgment numbers.
+Once the shared IPID counter is known, attackers can use the challenge ACK mechanism [6] as trigger conditions to change the shared IPID counter, facilitating the next two attack steps, i.e., to detect the presence of the victim TCP connection and infer the sequence and acknowledgment numbers.
 The attacker sends forged TCP packets to the victim, and the triggered challenge ACK packets will alter the shared IPID counter under different situations.
 It helps the attacker to determine if the specified values in the forged TCP packets are correct.
-Note that our attack only leverages the challenge ACK mechanism as trigger conditions to assist the inference of a victim TCP connection, instead of directly exploiting vulnerabilities in the challenge ACK mechanism to hijack TCP connections [9, 10].
+Note that our attack only leverages the challenge ACK mechanism as trigger conditions to assist the inference of a victim TCP connection, instead of directly exploiting vulnerabilities in the challenge ACK mechanism to hijack TCP connections [8], [9].

-Our attack does not suffer from traditional noise challenges that other works have to address [16, 17, 37, 38].
+Our attack does not suffer from traditional noise challenges that other works have to address [16], [17], [26], [27].
 Since, in our attack, irrelevant TCP traffic using per-socket-based counters, instead of the hash-based counters, will not interfere with the attack traffic.
 Moreover, we measure that non-TCP traffic also rarely interferes with the attack.
 We evaluate the impacts of the new off-path TCP vulnerability on the Internet.
 We find that more than 20% of the Alexa (www.alexa.com) top 100k websites are vulnerable to our off-path attack.
 Those websites can be tricked into cleaning the DF flag and downgrading the IPID assignment from the per-socket-based policy to the hash-based policy for their TCP packets after receiving forged ICMP "Fragmentation Needed" messages.
-We implement a PoC and perform case studies on a wide range of applications, e.g., HTTP, SSH and BGP, to validate the effectiveness of the attack.
-For example, an off-path attacker can detect and tear down a SSH connection in 155 seconds on average and manipulate web applications or BGP routing tables within 215 seconds.
-The average success rate of our exploit is over 88%.
-These results demonstrate that the off-path TCP exploit could cause serious damages in real world.
+We implement a PoC and perform case studies on a wide range of applications, e.g., HTTP, SSH and BGP, to validate the effectiveness of the attack in the real world.
+The experimental results show that our off-path TCP attack can be constructed within 215 seconds on average and the success rate is over 88%.